-Students who choose to borrow from the Federal Direct Loan Program or the Perkins Loan Program must complete an Entrance Counseling Session.
+Students who choose to borrow from the Federal Direct Loan Program must complete an Entrance Counseling Session.
 Parents taking out a Direct PLUS Loan for their dependent undergraduate student do not have complete entrance counseling.
 Graduate students taking out a PLUS loan for the first time will be required to complete entrance counseling even if counseling was completed for a previous subsidized or unsubsidized loan.
 Instructions for completing entrance counseling appear below: